mdn/content/files/en-us/web/css/@position-try/index.md

 Each position try option is named with a {{cssxref("dashed-ident")}} and contains a descriptor list specifying declarations that define information such as inset position, margin, sizing, and self-alignment.
 The `<dashed-ident>` is used to reference the custom position try option in the {{cssxref("position-try-options")}} property.

-For detailed information on anchor positioning, see the [CSS Anchor Positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page.
+For detailed information on anchor features and usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using) guide.

 ## Syntax